mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

 - **Blocks View** -- a visual programming editor where logic is assembled from snap-together blocks.
-Blocks fall into several categories: event handlers, procedures (functions), variables, control flow, math, text, lists, dictionaries, colors, and component-specific getters/setters/method-calls.
+Blocks fall into several categories: event handlers, procedures (functions), variables, control flow, math, matrices, text, lists, dictionaries, colors, and component-specific getters/setters/method-calls.

 A screen's component hierarchy is a tree: the screen itself (type `Form`) is